DevExpress-Examples/XAF_Security_E4908/Readme.md

    2.2.
 A modern and secure algorithm for [password generation](https://docs.devexpress.com/eXpressAppFramework/112649/concepts/security-system/passwords-in-the-security-system) and validation.

    2.3.
-Support for extension or replacement with fully [custom strategies](https://docs.devexpress.com/eXpressAppFramework/119064/concepts/security-system/authentication#custom-authentication).
+Support for extension or replacement with fully [custom authentication strategies and logon parameters](https://docs.devexpress.com/eXpressAppFramework/119064/concepts/security-system/authentication#custom-authentication).

 **3. Authorization**.

    3.1.
-Just two code lines to read secure data filtered out by the currently logged user, roles and their permissions.
+Just two code lines to read secure records filtered out by the currently logged user, roles and their permissions.
 When you set up [SecuredObjectSpaceProvider](https://documentation.devexpress.com/eXpressAppFramework/113437/Task-Based-Help/Security/How-to-Change-the-Client-Side-Security-Mode-from-UI-Level-to-Integrated-in-XPO-applications), you can create an unlimited number of secure data contexts - your data query and modification APIs will be unchanged.

-   Straightforward APIs to [check CRUD](https://docs.devexpress.com/eXpressAppFramework/112769/getting-started/comprehensive-tutorial/security-system/access-the-security-system-in-code) or other security operations for custom UI element customizations.

    3.2.
+Fine-grained access control for base and inherited objects, one to many and many to many object [relationships](https://docs.devexpress.com/eXpressAppFramework/116170/concepts/security-system/permissions-for-associated-objects), individual columns with or without criteria (example: can read the Full Name field, but cannot see and modify Salary) and specific object instances only.

+   3.3.
+Straightforward APIs to [check CRUD](https://docs.devexpress.com/eXpressAppFramework/112769/getting-started/comprehensive-tutorial/security-system/access-the-security-system-in-code) or custom access rights for UI element customizations.
+With that, you can hide or mask protected grid columns, editors in detail forms as well as disable menu toolbar commands like New, Delete, Edit, etc.

+   3.4.
 Security permission caching for the best performance and two built-in [Permission Policies](https://docs.devexpress.com/eXpressAppFramework/116172/concepts/security-system/permission-policies) determine Security System's behavior when there are no explicitly specified permissions for a specific type, object, or member.

-   3.3.
-A [diagnostic tool](https://www.devexpress.com/Support/Center/Question/Details/T589182) to troubleshoot a complex security permission setup.
+   3.5.
+Proven by production with thousands of complex customer applications in the last decade.
+DevExpress Support and a [diagnostic tool](https://www.devexpress.com/Support/Center/Question/Details/T589182) are always at your service to troubleshoot complex security permission configurations in case of any issues.